-Art and science are coming together at the Ann Street Gallery in Newburgh, NY to expand the public conversation on climate change.
-In a group exhibition called Anthropocene, artworks of various mediums explore the diverse impacts of this pressing issue.
+Art and science are coming together in Durham, England to help expand the public conversation on climate change.
+In a group exhibition titled Encounter 2019 at Ustinov College at Durham University, artworks of various mediums along with scientific research posters explore the diverse impacts of this pressing issue.

 Curated by Miyoko Yamashita McGregor, the overall theme of the show investigates the interaction between climate change, nature, and society.
 It features the work of over 30 contributors, including several scientists who presented aspects of their research as artwork.
 Two examples from this category are The Heat is Piling Up and A Story of Climate Change.
 Both are artful and engaging displays of scientific data.

 The Heat is Piling Up, by Professor Glenn McGregor, Principal of Ustinov College, and Professor Camila Caiado, is a colorful column of stripes that shows how the average temperature in Durham has been increasing since record keeping began there in 1850.
 (Image far left)

 A Story of Climate Change by Professor Dave Roberts is a digital x-ray image of a sediment core collected from the Hebridean Continental Shelf.
 It was taken as part of the NERC Britice-Chrono project, which is attempting to reconstruct a picture of the advance and retreat of the British-Irish Ice Sheet during the last glacial cycle.
 (Image near left).

 Honored to be included in the exhibition, several pieces from my Under Glass series and my ongoing project, American Glaciers: Going, Going, Gone are also on display.

 Encounter 2019 is the second of three Encounter exhibits planned by the University.
 It will be on view from March 2 – 14, 2019 at Ustinov College, Sheraton Park, Durham University, Durham DH1 4FL, UK.